-- We may give you fluids, medicine and blood through an IV in your arm. - You will likely start eating regular foods and taking your pain medicine as pills. - We will change the bandage over the knee area, if needed. - Your nurse or therapist will help you stand up and sit in a chair.
-With help, you will start walking and exercising, if you haven't started already. - You may start occupational therapy.
-This therapist will teach you how to do personal care (dressing, bathing) while you are healing from surgery. - Ask your coach to bring your walker, crutches or cane to the hospital.
-Your therapist will make sure that your walking aids are safe to use. - If you do not have a walker or crutches, you can buy them through the hospital on your last day.
+- We may give you fluids, medicine and blood through an IV in your arm. - You will likely start eating regular foods and taking your pain medicine as pills. - We will change the bandage over the hip area, if needed. - Your nurse or therapist will help you stand up and sit in a chair.
+With help, you will start walking and exercising, if you haven't started already. - Ask your coach to bring your walker, crutches or cane to the hospital.
+Your therapist will make sure that your walking aids are safe to use. - Remember to ...

+Ask to take your pain medicine at least 30 to 45 minutes before doing any major activity or physical therapy. - If you do not have a walker or crutches, you can buy them through the hospital on your last day.